grafoo/webtag/README.md

 # usage

-- copy and paste the content of bookmarklet.js into the ulr field of a new bookmark
+- copy and paste the content of bookmarklet.js into the url field of a new bookmark
 - hit the newly created bookmarklet on every page you'd like to bookmark
 - create another bookmark for accessing webtag on it's default index page

+# dependencies

+- twitter-bootstrap 3.3.5
+  - bootstrap.min.css
+  - bootstrap.min.js

+- jquery 2.1.4
+  - jquery.min.js

+- selectize.js 0.12.1 (standalone)
+  - selectize.min.js
+  - selectize.css

+# ideas

+- argon2_cffi ( https://github.com/hynek/argon2_cffi ) seems promising for userpasswords